nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1a.
 The folder does not exist.

-> 1a1. ezDo shows an error message and prompts the user to choose another path.
+> 1a1. ezDo shows an error message and prompts the user to choose another path.<br>
 > 1a2.
 Use case resumes at step 1.

 1b.
 The user enters an invalid command.

-> 1b1. ezDo shows an error message and prompts the user to try again.
+> 1b1. ezDo shows an error message and prompts the user to try again.<br>
 > 1b2.
 Use case resumes at step 1.

 <br><br>